syntaxSizer/Q-blog/Google-maps.md

 # How to Embed google map

-### steps to embed responsive google map in you web page
+### steps to embed responsive google map in your web page

 Embeding google map is simple as eating cake on a weekend , hover the defualt google map is't responsive .